1. Crankshaft

 With the piston pin bushing checked, and replaced if necessary, place the connecting rod bearing halves in the connecting rod saddle and cap and bolt the two together.
 Now check out-of-round

 and taper of the connecting rod bearing.
 To determine this, measurements are taken in two places at each of the connecting rod bearing bore, just as you did with the crankshaft main bearing bores.
 On each end of the bore, take a measurement with a telescopic gage and micrometer in direct line with the connecting rod and another at a 900 angle to the connecting rod.
 The difference between these measurements gives you the out-of-round.
 Perform the same procedure at the opposite end of the bore.
-To find the taper, figure the difference between the two in-line measurements and the difference between the two 90measurements.
+To find the taper, figure the difference between the two in-line measurements and the difference between the two 900 measurements.
 Now check the largest out-of-round figure and the largest taper figure against the tolerances listed in the TM.
 If the bearing is not reusable, install new bearings and repeat the procedure.
 This will complete the repair of the piston assembly, and we can move on to the repair of the cylinder head.
 Connecting rod bearing running clearance is checked by the same method as the main bearing, using micrometers.

 No comments: